Vehrik/FarOut/Characters/3-Traits.md

     great way to make people respect your personal space, but makes finding a restaurant that's willing to seat you almost impossible.

-    Whatever your Trait ends up being you must decide on the following three
+    Whatever your Mutation ends up being you must decide on the following three
     details:

-            1. The location of the Trait.
-You may designate the Trait as being anchored to, projected from or embedded in either your Torso, Head, or one of your Limbs.
+            1. The weakspot of the Mutation.
+You may designate the Mutation as being anchored to, projected from or embedded in either your Torso, Head, or one of your Limbs.

-               Multiple Traits may be anchored to/embedded in the same portion of your body.
-Traits may become less effective or even unuseable if the body part the Trait is associated with becomes Injured or Disabled.
+               Multiple Mutations may be anchored to/embedded in the same portion of your body.
+Mutations may become less effective or even unuseable if the body part the Mutation is associated with becomes Injured or Disabled.

+               You may expend 1 Splice Point in order to distribute a Mutation's weakspot across one additional limb, and in this case, both body sections must be damaged before it effects the Mutation's effectiveness.

-               If the limb you place the Trait on also houses a Hand (by default this is your arms), the Trait will consume the Hand unless you expend 1 additional Splice Point in order to conserve the Hand.
-               If a Trait's Form allows for it and the Hand is conserved, you may potentially combine the properties of your Trait and a Weapon held in the augmented Hand.
+               If the limb you place the Mutation's weakspot on also houses a Hand (by default this is your arms), the Mutation will consume the Hand unless you expend 1 additional Splice Point in order to conserve the Hand.
+If a Mutation's Form allows for it and the Hand is conserved, you may potentially combine some or all of the properties of your Mutation and a Weapon held in the augmented Hand.

-               You may optionally designate the Trait as a Crux, giving you 3 additional Splice Points points to use on the Trait designated as a Crux, but if the Crux is damaged, it could Fail Catastrophically.
+               You may optionally designate the Mutation as a Crux, giving you 3 additional Splice Points points to use on the Mutation designated as a Crux, but if the Crux is damaged, it could Fail Catastrophically.
+The more potent the Crux, the more dangerous it becomes for its user.

-            2. The material the Trait is made of.
-A Trait may be comprised of either Metal, Biomass or Energy or some combination thereof.
+            2. The material the Mutation is made of.
+A Mutation may be comprised of either Metal, Biomass or Energy or some combination thereof.
 It will influence to what degree certain hazards will effect your Character.
-Each category of material will also incur one of the following bonuses based on which material the Trait is *mostly* comprised of:
+Each category of material will also incur one of the following bonuses based on which material the Mutation is *mostly* comprised of:

                         Metal - You gain +2 point of Natural Defense and the limb automatically qualifies as a Crude Weapon with a Damage of 2 and a Range of 0.
-You may expand upon this Damage if you make the Trait Crude as well, but you may also create a Technical Trait and have it double as a improvised Crude Weapon.
+You may expand upon this Damage if you make the Mutation Crude as well, but you may also create a Technical Mutation and have it double as a improvised Crude Weapon.

-                        Biomass - As long as the Trait is not a Crux, the Player may choose to have the Trait Concealed with no additional Splice Point Cost.
-Damaged Traits may be forced to work as normal by expending 1 Stamina for a single use.
-You may also expend 2 Stamina in order to force a Disabled Biomass Trait to work for a single use as if it were merely Malfunctioning.
+                        Biomass - As long as the Mutation is not a Crux, the Player may choose to have the Mutation Concealed with no additional Splice Point Cost.
+Damaged Mutations may be forced to work as normal by expending 1 Stamina for a single use.
+You may also expend 2 Stamina in order to force a Disabled Biomass Mutation to work for a single use as if it were merely Malfunctioning.

-                        Energy - The Trait gains a Range of 1 Zone, 1 Point of Damage and 5v3 for no additional cost.
+                        Energy - The Mutation gains a Range of 1 Zone, 1 Point of Damage and 5ft of AoE for no additional cost.

-            3. The general dimensions of the Trait.
+            3. The general dimensions of the Mutation.
 You don't need to have the measurements down to the inch, but you need a solid concept of whether the shoulder mounted flamethrower means you're adding 3 seperate wine-bottle sized cynlinders onto your upper arm, or if you're carrying what amounts to a back-pack filled with jet fuel on your back.

-This mass isn't anymore vulnerable than any other part of the body unless the Trait is also a Crux, in which case you need to carefully considered how to distribute the mass of your Trait.
+               This mass isn't anymore vulnerable than any other part of the body unless the Mutation is also a Crux, in which case you need to carefully considered how to distribute the mass of your Mutation.
 While not meant to be exact, the general guideline for a Splice Points to Volume relationship is 1 litre of distilled water to 1 Splice Point spent.

-STEP 1) HOW MANY TRAITS?
+STEP 1) HOW MANY MUTATIONS?
 ========================

-    Whether or not you take a Trait at all should be carefully considered.
-While they are undoubtedly useful, Traits incur a financial and practical consideration for you Character.
+    Whether or not you take a Mutation at all should be carefully considered.
+While they are undoubtedly useful, Mutations incur a financial and practical consideration for you Character.

     The bodies of Creatures can only handle so much Mutation before it starts to stress existing body systems.
-At level 1, for every 4 Splice Points used, their Character's Stamina decreases by 1.
-At every odd level of Prestige (3, 5, 7, and 9), this threshold is increased by 2 point.
+At level 1, for every 4 Splice Points used, their Character's Stamina decreases by 2.

+    Beyond the intial Splice Points bought at Character Creation, you can purchase specific Mutations/
     Every 3 Splice Point spent adds 1 point of Burden to your Character.
 As a default, you are able to gather and utilize as much as 24 Splice Points, but your GM may lower or raise this number depending on what type of game they are running.

-    You may have more than one Trait at once.
+    You may have more than one Mutation at once.

-STEP 2) WHAT PROPERTIES WILL THE TRAIT(S) HAVE?
+STEP 2) WHAT PROPERTIES WILL THE MUTATION(S) HAVE?
 ===============================================

-There are two types of Traits, Natural Weapons and Anatomy Mutations.
+There are two types of Mutations, Natural Weapons and Anatomy Mutations.

 NATURAL WEAPONS
 ---------------